dotnet/docs/docs/framework/unmanaged-api/debugging/ixclrdataprocess-interface.md

 ---
 # IXCLRDataProcess Interface

-Provide methods for querying information about a process.
+Provides methods for querying information about a process.

 ## Methods